kalenwallin/notion-as-a-cms/src/content/slides/006-what-is-react-notion-x.md

 const recordMap = await notion.getPage('067dd719a912471ea9a3ac10710e7fdf')
 ```

-Then render the page in React.
+Then render the page content with React.

 ```javascript
 import * as React from 'react'